vsajip/python-gnupg/docs/index.rst

    The keyid and username of the signing key are stored in the ``key_id`` and ``username`` attributes of the result, if this information is provided by ``gpg`` (which should happen if you specify ``extra_args=['--verbose']``).

+.. versionchanged:: 0.5.0
+   The `stream` argument to :meth:`sign_file` can be a pathname to an existing file as well as text or a file-like object.
+In the pathname case, ``python-gnupg`` will open and close the file for you.

 .. index:: Verification